kevoreilly/CAPEv2/docs/book/src/installation/guest/linux.rst

 =========================

 First prepare the networking for your machinery platform on the host side.
-If you use VirtualBox with e.g. host-only interfaces and you have a ``vboxnet0`` interface, you do not need to install additional dependencies.

 ..
 This has not been tested recently: